The Legacy (1978 film): Themes

-Production and development
+Production

 Screenplay

 Jimmy Sangster originally wrote a supernatural script set in a run-down hospital in downtown Detroit.
 Much to his dismay, the script was altered to more closely resemble other Hammer movies.
 Although keeping the American protagonists, events were manipulated to allow the story instead to take place in an English country estate featuring a collection of stereotypical butlers, chauffeurs and curtseying maids.